 By the way, these are not your Mother’s stuffed vegetables (at least not if you’re as old as me!)
 These are slightly cannibalistic veggies…vegetables stuffed with vegetables.
 Bulgar rounds them out and gives a slightly chewy, nutty taste echoed by the Parmesan sprinkled on top.
 For a totally vegetarian meal, use vegetable stock or water instead of chicken stock.

-Vegetables stuffed with Bulgur, serves four, cost $3.96
+Stuffed Vegetables with Bulgur, serves four

 - 3/4 cup bulgur